CarlosAndresErazoGarzon/particle-deviceos-explorer/README.md

-# Particle Photon 2: RTOS Hybrid Architecture Explorer
+# Particle Photon 2: DeviceOS Explorer

 This project demonstrates an implementation of a Hybrid RTOS Architecture on the Particle Photon 2 (Realtek RTL872x).